bkuhlmann/flacsmith/README.md

 From the command line, type: pennyworth

-    flacsmith -h, [--help=HELP]  # Show this message or get help for a command. flacsmith -l, [--list]       # List track metadata for given folder/file structure. flacsmith -r, [--rebuild]    # Rebuild track metadata for given folder/file structure. flacsmith -v, [--version]    # Show version.
+    flacsmith -h, [--help=COMMAND]  # Show this message or get help for a command. flacsmith -l, [--list=PATH]     # List track metadata for given folder/file structure. flacsmith -r, [--rebuild=PATH]  # Rebuild track metadata for given folder/file structure. flacsmith -v, [--version]       # Show gem version.

 The following directory structure is assumed:

     /<artist>/<album>/<tracknumber> <title>.flac

 This is important because metadata for a file is always rebuilt by inspecting the absolute path to the file which assumes that a song is nested within an artist and album folder and has a track number followed by a title.
 This convention over configuration technique allows metadata to be rebuilt by inspecting the absolute path of the file.
 This also means that the `--rebuild` option can be applied to a single song, album, artist, or a complete music collection.

 The following is an example of possible workflows: